 Select Wines

 The 2019 Dunn Vineyards Howell Mountain Cabernet Sauvignon is deep ruby and nearly opaque in color; generous immediately in terms of its fruit expression on the bouquet, there are scents of blackberry, boysenberry jam, baked plums, dark cherry and a note of dark chocolate and cocoa powder.
 For reference, we tasted this wine 5 years post vintage and its fruit smells and tastes like it was just picked yesterday.
-And we should note that its aromatics smell riper than what is expressed on the palate palate.
+And we should note that its aromatics smell riper than what is expressed on the palate.
 Intensely flavored, the palate offers notes of blackberry, dark cherry, plum and blueberry.
-This vintage and this bottling in particular, shows plenty of depth and character on the palate.
+This vintage and this bottling in particular, shows plenty of depth and character.
 And a brightness.
 The tannins are grainy, gravelly, persistent and mountain-esque for sure, lingering with a dusty, chalky and gripping character which ultimately outpaces the fruit on the extended finish.
-But for a youthful Dunn bottling, its showing remarkably well at this age.
+But for a youthful Dunn bottling, it is showing remarkably well at this age.
 13.9% alcohol.

 The 2018 Dunn Vineyards Howell Mountain Cabernet Sauvignon is deep ruby in color; right on the front of the bouquet are aromas of bramble, blackberry, boysenberry, along with old cedar box and a light toasted oak nuance.
 The bouquet is dark fruited with its fruit core showing more as the wine evolves in the glass along with notes of chocolate and darker baking spices.
-There is a dried herb note here also including sage.
+There is a dried herb note here also including of sage.
 This wine offers flavors of black cherry, blackberry and chocolate.
 The textural reputation of the Dunn Cabernet Sauvignon bottlings can be somewhat intimidating.
 The Dunn trademark texture is clearly evident on this wine – if we were to choose one word to describe its textural characteristics it would be: dense.
 The tannins clearly envelop the palate fully, are tightly packed together, and one can feel their broadly distributed pixelated and persistent grip for quite some time.
 We don’t make a habit of tasting old parchment paper, but perhaps the sensation of doing so is what one experiences with the dusty character on this finish.
 A light tobacco spice note also lingers.
+This wine is best served with some protein in its youth or with 15-20 years of proper cellaring.
+We don’t always describe Napa Valley Cabernet Sauvignon under 14% alcohol as a meal in a glass, but this wine is a good candidate for that description.
+This bottling was aged for approximately 32 months in 100% new French oak barrels.
+For reference we tasted this 5 years post vintage.

 The 2004 Dunn Vineyards Howell Mountain Cabernet Sauvignon is crimson ruby in color with an elegant bouquet showing dark chocolate and nuances of raspberry as the bouquet opens.
 There is a lot of fruit in this wine especially up front with black currant and plum flavors.
 The palate is a union of rich layers of flavor, bright acidity, a dusty character and well-structured tannins.
 While full of flavor now, this wine still needs some time to cellar, and it will continue to evolve and reveal new complexities.